sziddhant/Dynamixel_Control/README.md

 # Dynamixel_Control
-A python library for velocity controlling Dynamixel motors specially velocity control using Dynamixel SDK
+A python library for velocity controlling Dynamixel motors specially velocity control using Dynamixel SDK.
+For ROS